jamiefkennedy/SoftwareWebDevPortfolio/README.md

 **Project 6:**
 Created a simple personal budget tracker that allows users to add, view, and remove income and expenses.
 Coded in Codio using JavaScript.

+**Project 7:**
+Created a web application that allows users to contribute to a collective birthday message board by creating personalized virtual birthday cards.
+Uses HTML, CSS, and JavaScript.